 Traffic is not just a bit of bother.
 If left unchecked, congestion can pose a real threat to economic development and quality of life.
 Even the newest diesel engines are more polluting than previously thought, so being stuck in a jam is also very unhealthy.
-Local authorities throughout the UK have been grappling with the question of road space for quite some time now.
-In an effort to address these concerns, the government have implemented their new cycling and walking strategy (CWIS) which was announced in 2017.
+1 Local authorities throughout the UK have been grappling with the question of road space for quite some time now.

-So how do local authorities plan for this?
+CWIS hopes it will double cycling activity by 2025, so how do local authorities plan for more change?
 As any cyclist will know, road space is a contentious issue.
 Local authorities will have to look both ways at the junction in order to weigh up the demands of different road users.
-As things vary so much depending on local circumstances, there will many possible solutions.
+As things vary so much depending on local circumstances, there will be many possible solutions.
 The key will be rigorous consulting and planning.

-The government has said it can achieve its goal of doubling cycling, but in order for CWIS to succeed, local authorities will need to partner up with businesses, public sector groups and the wider community.
+The government has said it can achieve its goal of doubling cycling.
+Still, for CWIS to succeed, local authorities will need to partner up with businesses, public sector groups and the wider community.
 If they can do this successfully, they may be able to turn a corner.